 Developing your brand is an ongoing process, and it’s important to keep it consistent on paper, in person, and online.
 Include blog, site, or portfolio links on your LinkedIn profile and resume if social media is relevant to the position.

 Starting Point: Develop a robust LinkedIn profile, build a presence on Twitter, start blogging, build an online portfolio (you don’t have to do it all).
-We can help you develop tools work that best for your industry and career.
+We can help you develop tools that work best for your industry and career.

 Social media have removed the access barriers to companies, professionals, and alumni, allowing you to reach countless people in a more informal, direct, yet still professional way.
 Use this to your advantage!